int19h/jbomohi/dict/fizbu/comments.md

 I think that it is very useful.
 In particular, I have seen {jicla} used for such a purpose and I hate it.

+## 2015-06-18T06:36:01Z — spheniscine (comment 2050, on definition 66503, in reply to 2049)

+Re: Etymology?

+{jicla} {pe'a} = "stirring"?
+Yeah, I don't think this metaphor is shared by many other languages, if any.